sengeezer/bootstrap-sass/README.md

 This fork aims to provide a more concise version of the upstream.
 Eventually it will also include SUSY.

+### Branch notes

+This branch allows for the implementation of bootstrap-sass without generating conflicts with the plain plus version.

 ## Usage

 ### Rails